Abbe91/tvmaze/README.md

 No external CSS libraries or frameworks were used, ensuring a custom styling approach.

+Implementation of tests for better code quality and reliability.

 Nice to Have (Pending)
 Due to time constraints, some of the desired features have not been fully implemented.
 Future enhancements may include: